Search for heavy particles in the $b$-tagged dijet mass distribution with additional $b$-tagged jets in proton-proton collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Data sample and event selection

 Collision vertices are reconstructed from at least two tracks with $\pT\ >0.5$ \GeV.
 The one with the highest $\sum \pTsq$\ of the associated tracks is considered to be the primary vertex.
 Jets are reconstructed using the anti-$k_{t}$ algorithm~\cite{Cacciari:2008gn, Cacciari:2008gp,Cacciari:2011ma} with a radius parameter of $R=0.4$ from noise-suppressed topological energy depositions~\cite{Aad:2016upy}.
 A calibration sequence is applied to jet energies and directions as described in Refs.~\cite{atlascollaboration2020jet}.
 Jets with $\pT > 25$~\GeV\ are removed if they are compatible with noise bursts, beam-induced background or cosmic rays with the ``loose'' criteria defined in Ref.~\cite{jetclean}.

 A deep-learning neural network, DL1r, is applied to identify jets containing $b$-hadrons~\cite{Aad:2019aic}.
 This algorithm utilizes the distinctive characteristics of $b$-hadron decays such as the large impact parameters of tracks and the displaced vertices reconstructed in the inner detector.
 Therefore it is only applied to jets with $|\eta| < 2.5$.
 In addition, it includes the output from a recurrent neural network (RNNIP)~\cite{RNNNote}, which exploits the correlations between tracks originating from the same $b$-hadron.
 Operating points (OP) are defined by a single cut-value on the discriminant output distribution and are chosen to yield a certain \btag\ efficiency in a simulated inclusive $t\overline{t}$ event sample.
-The 77\% efficiency \btag\ OP is selected as it gives the best overall signal sensitivity across the mass range under consideration.
-The efficiency drops from 77\% on average for $b$-jets with $\pT < 250$~\GeV\ to 10\% for a \pT\ of 2 \TeV\ in simulated multijet events.
+The 77\% efficiency \btag\ OP is selected as it gives the best overall signal sensitivity across the \mjj\ range under consideration.
+In simulated multijet events, the efficiency drops from 77\% on average for $b$-jets with $\pT < 250$~\GeV\ to 10\% for a \pT\ of 2 \TeV.
 The corresponding mis-tag rate for charm-flavor (light-flavor) jets changes from 20\% ($<1\%$) to 2\% ($<1\%$).

 The analysis considers events with at least four jets.
 The leading two jets must have $\pT > 250$~\GeV\ and the third leading jet must have $\pT > 120$~\GeV.
 The leading three jets must be within $|\eta| < 2.4$ to match the preselections applied in the trigger chain.
 The fourth leading jet must have $\pT > 25$~\GeV\ and be within $|\eta| < 4.5$.
 To suppress low-\pT\ jets from underlying events, a multivariate classification algorithm based on tracking information, the jet vertex tagger (JVT), is applied and jets within $|\eta| < 2.5$ with $\pT < 60$ ~\GeV\ must satisfy the ``medium'' OP~\cite{ATLAS:2015ull}.
 Jet pairs from the decay of heavy particles are more central than those from multijet events, thus the rapidity separation of two leading jets, defined as $y^{\ast} = (y_{1}-y_{2})/2$, is a powerful discriminant.
 The optimal choice is found to be $|y^{\ast}| < 0.8$.
 The \mjj\ is required to be greater than 730~\GeV\, above which the spectrum starts to decrease continually.
 An event is preselected if it passes all the above requirements.